dos-group/vessim/README.md

 The scenario below simulates a microgrid consisting of a simulated computing system (which consistently draws 700W), a single producer (a solar power plant who's production is modelled based on a dataset provided by [Solcast](https://solcast.com/)), and a battery.
-The *Monitor* periodically stores the energy system state in a CSV file.
+The *Monitor* periodically stores the energy system state in InfluxDB and optionally in a CSV file.

 ```python
 import vessim as vs